 Figure 1.
-Location of the five study sites with distribution of floating kelp shown in green.
-Plots on right (2003-2021) are: a) Mean SST of the warmest month averaged across the five sites (black line), and b) total area of kelp canopies floating on the surface within the Olympic Coast National Marine Sanctuary (the outer coast of Washington and the western Strait to Neah Bay).
-Black line in (a) is the mean across sites; colored lines are mean SST of the warmest month by site; gray envelope is +/- 1.0 s.d.
+Location of a-b) Olympic Coast National Marine Sanctuary (OCNMS, the outer coast of Washington and the western Strait to Neah Bay) and c) the five study sites with distribution of floating kelp shown in green; d) Mean SST of the warmest month averaged across the five sites (black line); and e) total area of kelp canopies floating on the surface within OCNMS.
+Black line in (d) is the mean across sites; colored lines are mean SST of the warmest month by site; gray envelope is +/- 1.0 s.d.